Key Takeaways :

 The history of waste management

+Waste management is not a recent invention.
+Throughout history, humans have dealt with waste in various ways.
 In ancient times, people often discarded waste in open areas, leading to unsanitary conditions and the spread of diseases.
 As societies evolved, they realized the need for more organized waste management systems.

 The 19th and 20th centuries marked significant advancements in waste management, including the introduction of the first municipal waste collection services.
+Since then, regulations and technologies have continued to evolve, addressing the growing waste challenges of the modern world.

 Why is waste management important?